|Macintosh Separation Anxiety (MSA)

 If you answered no, it's only a matter of

 time before you'll face that question for real.
-Work representing days,
+When a drive fails -

 might be able to recover your data, but nothing beats a solid backup